basilhussain/stm8-utils/README.md

 It can be argued that non-linearity of execution speed is a desirable trait for certain use cases (e.g. cryptography), but due to the nature of the target platform of this library (8-bit microcontrollers), such things are not a concern.

 Another area also worth commenting on is regarding the benchmarks of `div_s16` and `div_u16`.
 The μCsim simulator does not accurately simulate the STM8's `DIVW` instruction (as used by those functions) in terms of number of cycles consumed.
 The *STM8 CPU Programming Manual (PM0044)* documents that `DIVW` can take between 2 and 17 cycles depending on the values operated on, whereas μCsim (at time of writing, as of SDCC v4.1.0) always [counts it as taking 11 cycles](https://sourceforge.net/p/sdcc/code/HEAD/tree/tags/sdcc-4.1.0/sdcc/sim/ucsim/stm8.src/inst.cc#l706) regardless of operand values.
 Therefore, the benchmark results for `div_s16` and `div_u16` will not accurately reflect performance on real hardware.
+The `div_u32` function uses a binary long division algorithm, so is not affected.

 # Code Size